jaysonragasa/jaradashboard/CreateYourOwnWidget.md

-# How to Add a New Widget
+## How to add new widget from script

 Adding new widgets to this dashboard is designed to be straightforward.
 By following this modular pattern, you can keep the code clean and easily extend the dashboard's functionality.